 However, nothing will prepare you for learning a new language than immersing yourself in a Spanish speaking culture.
 Not only will you master your fluency faster, but you will also learn the culture.
 What better way to become fluent in Spanish than to spend a few months in Spain or South America?

-Here are 4 tips to help you become fluent in Spanish during your abroad program:
+Here are 4 tips to becoming fluent in Spanish during your internship abroad:

 1. Don’t be afraid to make mistakes